jyutzler/Bridge-Systems/system.md

    1. Count (low = even)
    1. Suit preference (high = higher suit)

-A jack is an encouraging card, more than a 2.
 #### Leads
 Leads are:
 * top of touching honors and interior sequences.